 Connect Dynamics 365 and Social Engagement

-Learn how to set up the connection between Dynamics 365 and Microsoft Social Engagement so you can link social posts to Dynamics 365.
-Linking posts to Dynamics 365 lets you automatically create Dynamics 365 records from social posts that were found in Social Engagement by using the Automatic Record Creation and Update Rules feature in Dynamics 365.
+Set up the connection between Dynamics 365 and Social Engagement so you can link social posts to Dynamics 365.
+Linking posts to Dynamics 365 lets you create Dynamics 365 records from social posts that were found in Social Engagement by using the Automatic Record Creation and Update Rules feature in Dynamics 365.

 Prerequisites to establish a connection with Dynamics 365